victoriaashling/kdev/README.md

 # My Health Portal

-My Health Portal is a MERN stack health portal built for doctors and patients that consolidates forms, lab results and patient-doctor communication.. https://pure-hamlet-72804.herokuapp.com/
+My Health Portal is a MERN stack health portal built for doctors and patients that consolidates forms, lab results and patient-doctor communication. https://pure-hamlet-72804.herokuapp.com/

 ## Instructions